 - Remove the dipstick and wipe with a clean, lint-free cloth;

 - push the dipstick in as far as it will go (for vehicles equipped with a captype dipstick C, screw the cap in as far as it will go);

 - read the level: it should never fall below the “mini” mark A and never exceed the “maxi” B mark.

 Once the operation has been completed, ensure that the dipstick is pushed in as far as it will go or that the “cap-type dipstick” is completely screwed in.

 Use a funnel or protect the filling neck area to avoid engine oil escaping onto a hot part of the engine compartment or a sensitive part (e.g. electrical components).

 Exceeding the maximum engine oil level

-Under no circumstances should maximum filling level B be exceeded: this could damage the engine and the anti-pollution system.
-If the oil level exceeds the maximum level, do not start your vehicle and contact an approved dealer.
+Under no circumstances should the maximum filling level B be exceeded: this could damage the engine and anti-pollution system.
+If the level exceeds the maximum level, do not start your vehicle and contact an authorised dealer.